readyapi/full-stack-readyapi-template/backend/README.md

 $ docker compose exec backend bash
 ```

-* Alembic is already configured to import your SQLModel models from `./backend/app/models.py`.
+* Alembic is already configured to import your SQLDev models from `./backend/app/models.py`.

 * After changing a model (for example, adding a column), inside the container, create a revision, e.g.: